Cinema of Lebanon: The Golden Age

 The film industry continued to prosper in the 1960s.
 After Gamal Abdel Nasser nationalized the film industry in Egypt in 1963, many private producers, distributors and directors, including Youssef Chahine, moved to Lebanon.
 The migration of film production to Beirut ushered a Golden Age, making Lebanon the film set for almost all Egyptian movies and establishing the Lebanese film industry as the second largest in the Arab world.
 Beirut rivaled Cairo's dominance of Arab filmmaking, and even briefly replaced it as the center for Arab filmmaking; however, films produced in the sixties, for the most part, lacked a sense of national identity and were merely commercial films, targeting a pan-Arab audience.
 For instance, Lebanese filmmaker, Mohammed Selmane made a series of Bedouin-themed films, like Bedouin in Paris (1964) and Bedouin in Rome (1965), both starring Samira Tewfik and targeting not only local but also Syrian, Iraqi, Jordanian and Gulf audiences.
 Mohamed Selmane, who was trained in Egypt and returned to Lebanon to make 30 films in 25 years, was one of the most successful directors of this period.

 The musicals of the Rahbani Brothers that starred Fairuz were an exception to the films that lacked a national identity.
 The Rahbani films were centered around nostalgic themes of life in Mount Lebanon villages.
 Nostalgia was a common theme in Lebanese film since 1929.
 While many films in the sixties were filmed in the Egyptian vernacular to cater to the large Egyptian market, the Rahbani films were filmed in the Lebanese dialect.
 The Seller of Rings (Arabic: بياع الخواتم) (1965), set in a village and displaying folkloristic elements, was an adaption of one of their operettas to the screen.
 Another Rahbani film, Safar Barlik, which was set in 1912, depicted Lebanon's struggle against the Ottoman occupation.
 The film became a staple rerun on Lebanese television, especially on Independence Day.

+Giuseppe Vincenti launched Italia Film in Beirut in 1962, turning it into one of the region’s biggest independent film distributors, and in 1993 becoming Disney’s key West Asian partner.